Risk Factors for Prostate Cancer

 - Age - The chance of prostate cancer greatly increases in men age 50 and older.

 - Race - Studies show that prostate cancer occurs more often in men of African descent than in men of other races.
-The cancer also appears to be more aggressive or advanced in black men.
+Prostate cancer also appears to be more aggressive or advanced in black men.

 - Geographic location - Prostate cancer is most common in North America, northwestern Europe, Australia, and on the Caribbean islands.